Vittozich/react-test-app/README.md

 `exact` use when use `/` or lower url path to not show content in url `example/secondurl/`  previous url content `example/`.

-or if it component
+or if it is a component
 `<Route path="/somecomponenturl" component={SomeComponent} />`

 <hr>

 To move over this pages should use `import { Link } from 'react-router-dom' ` in some `<Header>` or `App.js`

-To create links to do:
+To create links need to do:

 `<Link to="/">Home</link>`

 `<Link to="/someurl">My some url</link>`

-this work with Router in App.js
+this works with Router in App.js

 <hr>